-This Prospectus covers the offering of up to 67,637,143 Common Shares by Selling Stockholders - this includes Shares held by Selling Stockholders, Note Shares acquirable upon the exercise of outstanding convertible notes and Warrant Shares acquirable upon exercise of outstanding Warrants.
+This Prospectus covers the offering of up to 71,563,326 Common Shares by Selling Stockholders - this includes shares acquirable upon deemed exercise of Special Warrants and upon exercise of the Warrants and Broker Warrants.

-Selling Stockholders are persons or entities that, directly or indirectly, have acquired Common Shares, or will acquire Common Shares from us from time to time upon conversion of certain Convertible Notes or exercise of certain Warrants.
+Selling Stockholders are persons or entities that, directly or indirectly, have acquired Common Shares, or will acquire Common Shares from us from time to time upon exercise of certain Special Warrants, Broker Warrants and Warrants.
 This Prospectus and any prospectus supplement will only permit the Selling Stockholders to sell the Common Shares identified in the column "Number of Shares Offered Hereby."

 The Selling Stockholders may from time to time offer and sell the Common Shares pursuant to this Prospectus and any applicable prospectus supplement.
-The Selling Stockholders may offer all or some portion of the Common Shares they hold or acquire, but only Common Shares that are currently outstanding or are acquired upon the conversion of certain Convertible Notes or exercise of certain Warrants, and in either case included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.
+The Selling Stockholders may offer all or some portion of the Common Shares they hold or acquire, but only Common Shares that are currently outstanding or are acquired upon the exercise of certain Special Warrants, Broker Warrants or Warrants, and in either case included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.

-The Common Shares issued to the Selling Stockholders are "restricted" shares under applicable federal and state securities laws and are being registered to give the Selling Stockholders the opportunity to sell their Common Shares.
+The Common Shares issued to the Selling Stockholders will be "restricted" shares under applicable federal and state securities laws and are being registered to give the Selling Stockholders the opportunity to sell their Common Shares.
 The registration of such Common Shares does not necessarily mean, however, that any of these shares will be offered or sold by the Selling Stockholders.
 The Selling Stockholders may from time to time offer and sell all or a portion of their shares in the over-the-counter market, in negotiated transactions, or otherwise, at market prices prevailing at the time of sale or at negotiated prices.